openproblems-bio/openproblems/CONTRIBUTING.md

     [notice] Building container 'label_projection/metrics_accuracy:dev' with Dockerfile
     ...

-These standalone executables you can give to somebody else, and they will be able to run it, provided that they have Bash and Docker installed.
+Viash will build a whole namespace (`ns`) into executables and Nextflow pipelines into the `target/docker` and `target/nextflow` folders respectively.
+By adding the `-q/--query` flag, you can filter which components to build using a regex.
+By adding the `--parallel` flag, these components are built in parallel (otherwise it will take a really long time).
+The flag `--setup cachedbuild` will automatically start building Docker containers for each of these methods.

 The command might take a while to run, since it is building a docker container for each of the components.

 **Step 3, run the pipeline with nextflow.** To do so, run the bash script located at `src/label_projection/workflows/run_nextflow.sh`: